-A systematic review seeks to collate all evidence that fits pre-specified eligibility criteria in order to answer a specific research question.
+A systematic review attempts to collate all the empirical evidence that fits pre-specified eligibility criteria in order to answer a specific research question.

 Types of Reviews:

 Time: The average systematic review can take 18 months.

 A Team: A systematic review can't be done alone!
 Your team should include a subject expert to clarify issues related to the topic; a librarian to identify appropriate databases and develop comprehensive search strategies; reviewers (min. of 2) to screen abstracts and read the full-text; a statistician to assist with data analysis; and a project leader to coordinate and write the final report.

 A Clearly Defined Question: Define your research question using the PICO or PICOT format.